 Ohio Rev. Code § 117.38 provides that each public office shall file a financial report for each fiscal year.
 The Auditor of State may prescribe forms by rule or may issue guidelines, or both, for such reports.
 If the Auditor of State has not prescribed a rule regarding the form for the report, the public office shall submit its report on the form utilized by the public office.
-Public offices reporting pursuant to generally accepted accounting principles shall file their reports within one hundred fifty days after the close of the fiscal year.

 Ohio Admin.
-Code § 117-2-03(B), which further clarifies the requirements of Ohio Rev. Code § 117.38, requires school districts to file annual financial reports which are prepared using generally accepted accounting principles in the United States of America.
+Code 117-2-03(B), which further clarifies the requirements of Ohio Rev. Code § 117.38, requires the District to prepare its annual financial report in accordance with generally accepted accounting principles (GAAP).

-As a cost savings measure, the District prepared financial statements on the cash basis of accounting.
-This presentation differs from accounting principles generally accepted in the United States of America.
-The accompanying financial statements and notes omit assets, liabilities, fund equities, and disclosures that, while presumably material, cannot be determined at this time.
-The District can be fined and various other administrative remedies may be taken against the District.
+As a cost saving measure, the District prepared financial statements in accordance with standards established by the Auditor of State for governmental entities that are not required to prepare reports in accordance with generally accepted accounting principles.
+This basis of accounting is similar to the cash receipts and disbursements basis of accounting.
+The accompanying financial statements and notes omit certain assets, liabilities, deferred inflows/outflows of resources, fund equities/net position, and disclosures that, while presumably material, cannot be determined at this time.